alexyingchen/accessguide/content/programmers.md

 ```

 ### P2.
 Make an intuitive sequence defined in markup
-> My screen reader went from the primary navigation straight to the footer and then the secondary navigation.
+> My screen reader went from the primary nav straight to the footer and then the secondary nav.
 Makes no sense at all.

 Separate structure from style and write the content in a way that is logical and intuitive.
 Make sure that the visual order matches the DOM order (document object model).